dithercat/ensata/readme.md

     before falling back to `/prompt`).
     - you really shouldnt modify `/prompt` directly since it is committed and you might experience merge conflicts.
+- this has absolutely nothing to do with the nintendo ds emulator of the same name
+  - i was set on the name "iris" for the default simulacrum, but couldnt create a discord bot account with that name. the next thing that came to mind was "ensata", so i used that, and it seemed like a nice name for the software itself.